RayaneKimo/Scrapper-Prices/README.md

 4. Prepare the 'urls.txt' file with categories and corresponding URLs for the products you want to scrape.
 5. Run the script, and it will fetch and process the laptop products from the given URLs.

-Please note that this code is tailored to the specific website 'www.rueducommerce.fr' and may need modifications if used for scraping other websites.
+Please note that this code is tailored to the specific website mentionned in the code and may need modifications if used for scraping other websites.
 Also, be considerate and adhere to the website's terms of service while web scraping.